bongochong/WinScreenyReborn/README.md

 	-h		Display this file

 ## Authors
 * **Chongo Bong** - [bongochong](https://github.com/bongochong) - Forked WinScreeny when it became abandoned once again.
 It was in a sorry state.
-Fixed several bugs, made things work again, added a few new features, removed some garbage, and will actually keep WinScreeny updated.
+Fixed all the bugs he could find, made the things work again, added a few new features, removed some garbage, and will actually keep WinScreeny updated.

 * **Will Liu** - [BitsByWill](https://github.com/BitsByWill) - Forked WinScreeny when it became abandoned.
 Made some things nicer, and made some things work again.
-Also did some not so nice things, and made some things not work.
+Also did some not so nice things, and made some things not work (or they just broke over time and he didn't fix them, I can't tell, and I don't want to be unncessarily harsh).

 * **Nijiko Yonskai** - [nijikokun](https://github.com/nijikokun) - Original creator of WinScreeny.
 A great man.